Planetbiru/bootstrap-admin-template-html/README.md

 ### Add New Menu Item:

-To add a new item to the sidebar menu, simply update the index.html file under the sidebar <ul> section:
+To add a new item to the sidebar menu, simply update the index.html file under the sidebar `script` section:

 ```js
     // Notification data from the server in JSON format